PECE-project/drupal-pece/src/docs/source/docs/photo-essay-new.md

 INSERT SCREENSHOT

-5. Once this artifact is added, click “Add New Item.”
+5. Once this artifact is added, click “Add Photo essay item.”
 Repeat Step 4 for your remaining Image Artifacts.

 6. Next, scroll down to the metadata fields.
 The menu bar on the left side will automatically be open to the "Permission, Authorship, and Groups" section.
 Your screen name should already appear in the first contributor field.
 Listed contributors have the ability to edit the content, and are also credited as content contributors when the content is published.
 To add the names of any other project members who you would like to grant access to editing the artifact, type the first few letters of their name into the other “contributor” field.
 To add more than one additional contributor, click the "add another item" button and enter their name in the new field.